How are the Board of Directors selected?

 How many member counties are there?

-RCRC advocates on behalf of thirty-five member counties, representing more than half of the state’s total number of counties (58).
+RCRC advocates on behalf of thirty-seven member counties, representing more than half of the state’s total number of counties (58).

 How does RCRC define a county as rural?